 They like pushing through the pain in the gym and beating their previous week’s reps or weights.

 Sobriety requires the same commitment and enthusiasm.

-The Process of Sobriety
+Learning to Love the Process of Sobriety

 In the beginning, there isn’t a lot to it.
 Just don’t drink.

 Every day, you make that commitment, and you muscle through until you’ve got enough sober days under your belt to grapple with the mechanics of how you plan to proceed from here.